The Saga Of The Little Whitehouse - page two

 Time and population growth Were bound to have their way.

-So no one was at all surprised 'Tho sad, when came the day,
+So no one was at all surprized 'Tho sad, when came the day,

 Chief pronounced most solemly, He'd no longer thrive: